iarp/django-pdf-overlay/docs/fields.rst

     It is possible to chain object.attributes (see Field Chaining below).

-    If the value of the object.attribute is a date or datetime object, you can supply a format to be used as such::
+    If the value of the object.attribute is a date or datetime object, you must supply a format to be used as such::

         user.date_joined:%Y-%m-%d